AidanTheBandit/R-Control/roadmap.md

 # R-Control One Roadmap

 ## Overview
-R-Control One is a comprehensive media control and device integration platform built as an R1/RabbitOS plugin using the r1-create SDK.
-This provides full hardware access, AI integration, and mobile optimization for the R1 device.
-The system includes a hosted backend for secure multi-tenant data management, allowing multiple users to access personalized services while maintaining complete data isolation.
-This roadmap outlines the development phases for building a secure, feature-rich plugin using a JavaScript monorepo with React UI components and Node.js backend.
+R-Control One is a dedicated music playback device and media controller built as an R1/RabbitOS plugin using the r1-create SDK.
+The core focus is seamless music playback with Osu-inspired UI featuring scrollable blades, song previews, and dynamic backgrounds that match album colors.
+Songs can be shared between devices using Boop Share's high-frequency audio transfer.
+Sensitive user data is stored securely on the device itself, with a separate control panel for management.
+The system includes minimal backend support for authentication and large file transfers when needed.

 ## Core Principles
 - **R1-Create Integration**: Leverage full hardware access (accelerometer, PTT button, scroll wheel) and AI capabilities
-- **Multi-tenant Architecture**: Support multiple users on a hosted backend with complete data isolation
+- **Secure Device Storage**: Store sensitive data locally on R1 device with PIN-based access control
+- **Device-as-Database**: Use R1 device storage as primary data store, no traditional database needed
 - **Security First**: Implement robust authentication, authorization, and data separation
 - **Modular Design**: Build reusable components for different media integrations optimized for 240x282px display
 - **User Isolation**: Each user's data and connections remain completely separate